PetarPeychev/automata-terrain-gen/README.md

 Installation
 ------------

-automata-terrain-gen is published on **PyPi**, so you only need to run the following command:
+automatagen is published on **PyPi**, so you only need to run the following command:

-    $ pip install automata-terrain-gen
+    $ pip install automatagen

 Usage
 ------------